gutobiogit/galena/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Galena challenger is test for full-stack developers, it has a front in vanilla javascript and the backend in flask.
+Galena challenger is a test for full-stack developers, it has a front in vanilla javascript and the backend in flask.

 <p align="right">(<a href="#top">back to top</a>)</p>